Katch-me/Credit-Card-Fraud-Detection/README.md

 ---

 ## Overview

-With the increase of people using credit cards in their daily lives, credit card companies should take special care of the security and safety of the customers.
-According to *Credit card statistics 2021*, the number of people using credit cards worldwide was 2.8 billion in 2019; also, 70% of those users own a single card.
-Reports of credit card fraud in the U.S. rose by 44.7% in 2020.
+Credit card fraud continues to escalate globally, particularly as online and digital payments grow more common.
+According to the **Federal Trade Commission (FTC)**, consumers reported more than **US $12.5 billion** in losses due to fraud in 2024 — a ~25% increase from 2023. ([ftc.gov](https://www.ftc.gov/news-events/news/press-releases/2025/03/new-ftc-data-show-big-jump-reported-losses-fraud-125-billion-2024?utm_source=chatgpt.com)) Identity theft, especially involving credit card fraud (both opening new accounts and misuse of existing ones), remains among the most reported fraud types, with **~449,000 credit card identity theft cases** in the U.S. in 2024. ([lifelock.norton.com](https://lifelock.norton.com/learn/credit-finance/credit-card-fraud-statistics?srsltid=AfmBOoqZNz8YJaWsb4BTMSrPLol-rfWwlNPGHe9rGngekGY7uzB6eiHI&utm_source=chatgpt.com))

-There are two common types of credit card fraud:
+There are multiple types of credit card fraud:
-1. **New account fraud** – when an identity thief opens a new account under your name.
+1. **New account fraud** – when someone opens a credit account using stolen or synthetic identities.
-2. **Account takeover fraud** – when an identity thief uses your existing account, usually by stealing card details.
+2. **Account takeover fraud** – when someone illegally uses someone else’s existing account/card details.

-Reports of these fraudulent behaviors increased significantly in 2020, motivating the need to resolve the issue analytically by using machine learning methods to detect fraudulent transactions.
+3. **Card-not-present fraud (CNP)** – fraud where the physical card is not required (online, phone, etc.).

+These trends emphasize the urgency of detecting fraudulent transactions early, using machine learning.
+That is the motivation behind this project: to build models that help distinguish between fraudulent vs. legitimate transactions using real transactional data, evaluate multiple algorithms, and thereby mitigate risk for users and institutions.

 ---